 An alternative viewpoint is what one might think of as a “vertical” view of politics that focuses on the devolution of power away from the central government in Washington, which by definition transfers decision-making powers to the people as individuals or as political communities at the state and local levels.
 This is the essence of the American “states’ rights” tradition, also known as “federalism.”
 It is the basis of the Tenth Amendment to the U.S. Constitution, which Thomas Jefferson believed was the cornerstone of the entire document.
 It is also the one unique American contribution to political philosophy, historian Forrest McDonald wrote in his book, States’ Rights and the Union.
 Ironically, says McDonald, this tradition has benefited other countries of the world in their attempts to restrain the relentless growth of the Leviathan State, but has been all but abandoned in America.

-The purpose of this four-week Mises Academy course is to introduce to students some of the key ideas about federalism or states’ rights; how they were intended – and have been used – to battle government tyranny; and why the worst political tyrants in world history have always been their mortal enemies.
+The purpose of this four-lecture course is to introduce to students some of the key ideas about federalism: how it was intended and how it has been used to battle government tyranny, and why the worst political tyrants in history are its mortal enemies.

 Thomas DiLorenzo, “Constitutional Futility” (http://www.lewrockwell.com/

 John C. Calhoun, A Disquisition on Government (http://www.constitution.org/

 Thomas Jefferson, “The Kentucky Resolutions of 1798″ (http://www.constitution.org/